Giants vs. Rockies Player Props Betting Odds

 Blackmon Stats

-- Blackmon has collected 53 hits with 13 doubles, two triples, five home runs and 19 walks.
-He has driven in 24 runs.
+- Blackmon has 54 hits with 13 doubles, two triples, five home runs, 20 walks and 24 RBI.

 Blackmon Recent Games